 The updated privacy policy reorganizes how Robinhood discloses its handling of financial information, now grouping GLBA-regulated disclosures by individual service entity with updated reference links rather than listing all entities in a single section.
 The policy also removed coverage of Robinhood Social, meaning privacy practices for that social media product are no longer described in this statement.
 The revised policy clarifies that it applies when you are logged into services or interact through online customer service channels, and directs users to a separate Robinhood Markets US Online Privacy Statement for information about non-financial data collection practices.

-View change record →Residents of Virginia, Colorado, Connecticut, Texas, Oregon, and Montana can submit requests to access, delete, or correct their personal information, and can opt out of targeted advertising, through the same privacy request mechanism available to California residents.
+View full change record →Residents of Virginia, Colorado, Connecticut, Texas, Oregon, and Montana can submit requests to access, delete, or correct their personal information, and can opt out of targeted advertising, through the same privacy request mechanism available to California residents.

 How other platforms handle this

-Depending on where you live, you may have certain rights regarding your personal information, including: the right to know what personal information we have collected about you; the right to delete personal information we have collected from you; the right to correct inaccurate personal information;...
+Depending on where you are located, you may have certain rights regarding your personal information, including the right to access, correct, delete, or restrict processing of your personal information, the right to data portability, and the right to object to or withdraw consent for certain processi...

 Monitoring